EXPOSED: 10 Signs It’s Time for a New Website

 A BAD SEO STRATEGY

 Let’s talk about Search Engine Optimization (SEO).
 The primary goal for search engines like Google Search is to connect people with the answers to their search.
 Having an effective SEO strategy is an excellent way for your business to do just that.
 It’s uncommon to look beyond the first page of results on Google (Think back to your own ‘googling’ habits, do you?).
 If you’re not there, it’s that simple; you’re not going to be found.
-A new website is the perfect opportunity to create a new paid and organic SEO strategy to sky-rocket your businesses website to a higher position on Search Engine Results Pages (SERPs).
+A new website is a perfect opportunity to create a new paid and organic SEO strategy to sky-rocket your business’s website to a higher position on Search Engine Results Pages (SERPs).

 BROKEN SITE LINKS

 Frustrating!!!!
 Customers will lose interest FAST when they navigate your site and find broken links, missing images and buttons that don’t work.
 Not only does this discredit your brand, but it’s also not great for the big guy above, SEO.
 Enough said.